Symboli Rudolf

-Symboli Rudolf (Japanese : シンボリルドルフ, March 13, 1981 – October 4, 2011) was a Japanese thoroughbred racehorse who won the Japanese Triple Crown, sired by Partholon, a son of Milesian, out of Sweet Luna, a daughter of Speed Symboli.
-Symboli Rudolf was inducted into the Japan Racing Association Hall of Fame in 1987.
+Symboli Rudolf (シンボリルドルフ, Shinbori Rudorufu) was a champion Japanese Thoroughbred racehorse and sire.
+In 1984, he became the fourth colt to win the Japanese Triple Crown, and was inducted into the Japan Racing Association Hall of Fame in 1987.
+He was sired by Partholon, a son of Milesian, and out of Sweet Luna, a daughter of Speed Symboli.
 Due to his racing career and his namesake, Rudolf I of Germany, the horse was dubbed "Kōtei (皇帝)", or emperor.

 Background

 Symboli Rudolf's father, Partholon, was a leading sire in Japan, while Rudolf's mother, Sweet Luna, was the offspring of Speed Symboli, a famous horse born at Symboli Bokujo.
 Sweet Luna's first foal with Partholon was Symboli Friend, who, despite his talent, had a poor temper; his best race result was winning the Keio Hai Spring Handicap.
 They had two more foals after that, but both had difficult temperaments and didn't see success.
 Nevertheless, Tomohiro Wada at Symboli Bokujo had the pair mate a fourth time, which resulted in Symboli Rudolf's birth in 1981.
 He had a crescent-moon-shaped mark on his forehead, and it was said that he only took twenty minutes to stand on his own after being born.
 While at the farm, he was called "Luna."